0xNULLderef/portal32playermod_plugin/README.md

 Current features:
 - concommand: get_username, returns username of player at index (0-32 i think?)
-- vscriptfunc: getPlayerName, same as above, just a binding for vscript
+- vscript function: getPlayerName, same as above, just a binding for vscript

 If you got any issues, feel free to report, also seeking windows build maintainers since i kinda don't want to spend my time on setting up a cross compiler